AdobeDocs/commerce-php/src/pages/developer/versioning/mftf-tests-codebase-changes.md

 1. Add Semantic Version analyzer to be able automatically define the release type of the MFTF tests package.
 1. Update publication infrastructure to exclude tests from `magento2-module` package type.
 1. Introduce publication functionality for publishing `magento2-test-module` package type.
-1. Create a metapackage with test packages specifically for each Magento edition.
+1. Create a metapackage with test packages specifically for Adobe Commerce and Magento Open Source.

 ## Version increase matrix